 I'd seen it happen a hundred times and knew exactly what she was thinking - Is that her dad?
 Is she his daughter?
 He's white.
 She's, well, not really.
-He's very bald.
-Her afro is cute and crazy out of control.
+He's bald.
+Her hair is big, cute and crazy out of control.
 What's going on here?
 What's the story?

 I smiled at her and answered the question I knew she wanted to ask but she wasn't sure if she could or not - Yes, she's my daughter.
-Don't you see the resemblance?
+And in an attempt to diffuse the curiosity with humor, Don't you see the resemblance?
 With that, the confused stranger next to us laughed with a sense of relief and leaned in closer.
 Her curiosity was evident.
 The opportunity I was being given was apparent.

-Our conversation naturally led to adoption, foster care and the reason this precious little girl was now a part of our family - namely the work of Jesus on our behalf in the Gospel.
-And all of a sudden, in a completely unexpected manner, her quick bite to eat in the mall food court got hijacked by Jesus.
-She didn't interrupt our chicken strip dinner that evening; Jesus interrupted hers.
-And in a casual, unassuming place, the pulpit of adoption preached the power of the Gospel to her.
+Our conversation naturally led to adoption and foster care and the big reason this precious little girl was now a part of our family - namely the heart of God demonstrated through the work of Jesus on our behalf in the gospel.
+I'm convinced she didn't interrupt our chicken strip dinner that evening as much as Jesus interrupted hers.
+And in a casual, unassuming place, the pulpit of adoption preached the power of the gospel to her.
 She was grateful, said she had never thought of it that way and thanked us for allowing her to interrupt our little daddy-daugther date.
-I assured her she was no interruption and that it was my honor.
-And it truly was.
-What a privilege it is to see the Gospel made evident through the life of a 2 year old little girl in a mall food court.
+I assured her she was no interruption and that it was my honor - and it truly was.
+What a privilege it is to see the gospel made evident through the life of a little girl in a mall food court.

 The Pulpit of Adoption